Table of contents

 ORM is for SQL databases.
 ODM is for NoSQL databases.

-When you write SQL, when you have to interact with your SQL databases. then we write something like create table tablename.
-All of this is a Sequelish syntax.
-It's not object-oriented, right?
-Ofcourse we are fond of doing things object oriented.
-Anywhere at any point we do something like new object or object.some message we understand the code better.
+we understand the code better.
 ORM actually acts as a bridge between mySQL syntax & object oriented syntax & what it does is, it provides us an interface using which you can write object oriented code which will internally be automatically be convereted into a SQL based code & then it will execute your SQl.
-For ex : if we have to do insert into Product instead of that we can do product.create Mongoose is an ORM for MongoDB.
-It gives a promise-based syntax.
-It helps us to define our schema & models as well.
-For ex: how our user table should look like .
+For ex : if we have to do insert into Product

 It helps us to do data modelling for ex: how our schema should look like .